 One of Europe's best-selling electric cars for a reason, the Nissan Leaf is the EV for you if you're after a practical and efficient hatchback.

-And if the regular Leaf hasn't got quite enough power for you, opt for the Nissan Leaf e+, with a 62kWh battery that gives you a WLTP range of 239 miles and 214bhp.
+And if the regular Leaf hasn't got quite enough power for you, opt for the Nissan Leaf e+, with a 62kWh battery that gives you a WLTP Comb range (the official testing standard for electric vehicles) of 239 miles and 214bhp.

 Best for: no-frills driving